parthagrawal9/SpotifyReplica/README.md

 DB SCRIPT:

-    - In root folder loadData.js is the cript to populate data in mongodb
+    - In root folder loadData.js is the script to populate data in mongodb

     - Go to the mongoDB shell